ladybirdweb/faveo-server-images/_docs/helpers/allow-redis.md

 ### <strong>Windows Server</strong>

 Let’s locate Redis installation folder.
-Preferably it will be in C: drive unless you have installed it somewhere else.
+Preferably it will be at `C:\Program Files\Redis\` unless you have installed it somewhere else.

 You’ll find 2 files there named `redis.windows.conf` and `redis.windows-service.conf`